tbee/podman-maven-plugin/README.md

 	</plugin>
 ```

 The user and password are defined as properties in Maven's settings.xml.
-It is highly unusual that a container image is pushed to more than one repository, so the configuration only supports one registry; because it simply requires two less lines.
+It is highly unusual that a container image is pushed to more than one repository, so the configuration only supports one registry; because it simply requires twos lines less.

+The approach this plugin implements is:

+ImageId goal:
+* In Maven's initialize phase a container image id is generated from the project's group and artifact id, and stored in a property variable.

+Build goal:
+* In Maven's install phase "podman build" is called.
+* If successful, the build is tagged with the configured tags.

+Push goal:
+* In Maven's deploy phase, a login is performed on the configured registry.
+* If successful, for each configured tag a second tag is added by prefixing it with the registry's hostname for pushing to the registry.
+* Next "podman push" is called for each tag.

+Prior to tagging any existing tags are removed using "podman rmi", ignoring any errors.